fethallah/FinslerMetrics/source/README.txt

 Insight Toolkit 4.3, with FFTWD and FFTWF flags activated.

-To run the provided synthetic example, you should build the project, then, run the following lines:
+To run the provided synthetic example, you should build the project, then, run the following line:
 $> itkMultiScaleOrientedFluxBasedMeasureImageFilter data/Synthetic-02.png 0 0 outputs/Synthetic-02_tubularity.nrrd 1 outputs/Synthetic-02_scale_space_tubularity.nrrd 0 0 0 0 0 0 4 8 9 0.5 1 1 100000

-$> itkTubularMetricToPathFilter outputs/Synthetic-02_scale_space_tubularity.nrrd data/Synthetic-02.png data/Synthetic-02.meta 0 0 outputs/Synthetic-02.swc 1 0.5 1